Linaro/website/_pages/membership.md

           text: Faster problem solving = accelerated time to market
       - format: text
         text_content:
-          text: >
+          text: >-
-            Having engineers from all the member companies work together with Linaro engineers - many of which are world-reknown Arm software experts - means more eyes on the problem.
+            Having engineers from all the member companies work together with Linaro engineers - many of which are world-reknowned Arm software experts - means more eyes on the problem.
 The more people who look at the problem, the quicker it gets solved and the better the solution.
 And the quicker the basics are resolved, the faster you